jdum/odfdo/README.md

 There is no detailed documentation or tutorial, but:

 -   the `recipes` folder contains more than 60 working sample scripts,
--   the `doc` folder contains an API reference documentation (auto generated), including recipes.
+-   the auto-generated documentation exposes public APIs and recipes.

 # About styles